G9A2HvK9/tictactoe_techtest/README.md

 3. As a user
     So I can play with a second person
     I want to be able to place an O on the grid

+4. As a user
+    So I can play witha  second person
+    I want the game to change turns